 Finding A Trauma Therapist

-Experiencing abuse and other trauma in the Church creates a deep wound.
-Each person determines their best path toward incorporating this trauma into their understanding of themselves, the world around them, God, and how all of these connect.
-For many, the best path includes the use of a professional licensed mental health therapist.
-GRACE receives a number of emails every month asking if we either provide therapy or can refer to a therapist.
+When someone experiences abuse and/or trauma in a faith-based context, it creates a deep wound.
+How each person goes about incorporating this trauma into their understanding of themselves, the world around them, and God will vary.
+For many, the best path includes working with a licensed mental health therapist.
+Each month, GRACE receives several emails asking if we either provide therapy or can refer to a therapist.
 While we don’t provide therapy, we often share ideas about how to find a therapist who could be a good fit.

-First, you may want to determine if there are specific characteristics about the therapist that are important or essential.
+First, consider if there are any specific characteristics about the therapist that you feel are important or essential.
 This may include gender, age, therapeutic approach, faith background/experience, cultural background/experience, location, in-person/remote, or other factors.
 Some of these may be preferences, but not absolute requirements for you; some may be absolute requirements for you.
 Once you have identified these, let any therapist you are considering know that these things are important to you.
-It may take longer to find a therapist,* but screening possible therapists makes it more likely to find one who is equipped to walk with you on this journey.
+It may take a bit longer, but basic screening questions like these make it more likely that you will find someone who is equipped to walk alongside you in your healing journey.

-Once you have an understanding of some of those characteristics, it is important to ask yourself why you are considering therapy.
-If it is for a need such as the way trauma is affecting you, you want to make sure the therapist is skilled with that need.
-Almost every therapist has worked with trauma at some point, so the best option is a therapist that specializes in trauma, not one who has just worked with trauma.
-In the absence of that specialty, the therapist may not have the specialized skills to meet your needs.
+Once you have outlined some of the core characteristics important to you in a therapist, ask yourself why you are considering therapy.
+For example, if you hoping work through the ways that a past trauma is affecting you, seek out therapists who are skilled with that need.
+Almost every therapist has worked with trauma at some point, so the best option is a therapist that specializes in trauma, rather than someone who has just worked with it.
+In the absence of that specialty, the therapist may not be equipped with the skillset necessary to meet your needs.

 • What percentage of your clients are dealing with trauma?